LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/PlatformOverview.md

 - [Bot Accounts](bot-accounts-user-role-permissions.html) is the administration area for managing permissions of Conversation Builder users.

-- [Maven](maven-overview.html) is the Artificial Intelligence engine that runs under the entire platform.
+- [Maven](maven-overview.html) is the Artificial Intelligence engine that runs across the entire Conversational AI suite.

 - [Third-Party Bots](third-party-bots-getting-started.html) explains how to connect external bot builders and frameworks to LivePerson.